Yzh0000/onlineExcercies/README.md

 # onlineExcercies
 programming online excercises' answers
 ## Introduction
-This repository contains my code for some online excercises.
+This repository contains codes for some online excercises.
 Currently only leetCode is contained.